 Troubleshooting Common Tracking Issues

 Zepbound nausea tracking troubleshooting often starts with identifying a few repeat problems.
-Missed entries, inconsistent severity ratings, and sync or export failures cause spotty logs.
+Missed entries, inconsistent severity ratings, and export issues cause spotty logs.
 Small workflow fixes can recover most gaps and improve pattern detection.

-- Missed entries — fix: set a near-term reminder after injection (within 2 hours); research shows this increases accurate severity capture significantly.
+• Missed entries — fix: set a near-term reminder soon after injection to capture onset and severity reliably.

 Make these small changes first.
 Set a routine reminder, standardize the severity scale, and use quick-entry templates to reduce friction.
 Pepio helps by keeping dose history, symptoms, and timestamps in one organized place.
 Solutions like Pepio make it easier to keep logs complete without adding complexity.
 In the next section, we’ll look at interpreting your nausea timeline and preparing notes for your clinician.